 Conditioning drills must be sport-specific.
 Basketball is a start-stop, explosive-energy game.
 Long distance running may create a stronger heart and more endurance, but the ability to run at a constant speed for two hours will not help anyone sprint up the floor, then back peddle quickly down court to get into defensive position, then sprint again.
 It is speed and quickness that basketball players need more than anything else, and so you should introduce drills and routines early in the pre-season that focus on developing this - try these agility drills, or these additional drills to improve agility, as well as a jump rope routine.

 Players generally don't appreciate the importance of developing quickness as a skill, at least not on the same level as shooting or ball handling skills.
 Or they feel it is innate - either you are quick or you are slow, and there isn't much you can do about it.
 To an extent, perhaps they are right - some people just seem to be naturally quicker than others.
 But like any other skill, quickness is something that can be worked on and improved.

 There aren't many stand-alone programs built to focus on speed.
 I used to advocate one that I have used and felt worked really well (the Truth About Quickness), but I can't seem to find it for sale any longer.
-There is another program called Ultimate Speed Development that I've checked out and this seems to be a good choice as well - something you may want to take a look at, particularly if you have some slow players or players that need to improve their jumping.
+There is another program called Vertical Explosion that I've checked out and this seems to be a good choice as well - something you may want to take a look at, particularly if you have some slow players or players that need to improve their jumping.
 These programs focus on building players' quickness and agility, which will help them get up and down the court faster as well as improve their offensive and defensive capabilities.

 If your looking to improve your players ability to jump, there is a lot to be said for using agility ladders such as those found in the Agility Ladder Drills page.
 They're relatively simple once you get the hang of them, there are a wide range of drills to choose from, and you can always find a new one to focus your speed on a new subject.